 Like many other companies in the banking, investment, mutual funds and brokerage sectors, BNP Paribas Fortis (and its consolidated subsidiaries) has received or may receive requests for information from supervisory, governmental or self-regulatory agencies.
-BNP Paribas Fortis responds to such requests, cooperates with the relevant regulators and other parties and helps to address any issues they might raise
+BNP Paribas Fortis responds to such requests, cooperates with the relevant regulators and other parties and helps to address any issues they might raise.

-After the acquisition and merger of ABN AMRO Bank (Luxembourg) S.A. in H2 2018, the bank absorbed ABN AMRO Bank (Luxembourg) S.A.'s custody operations.
-In the context of these operations, some funds, for which ABN AMRO Bank (Luxembourg) S.A. acted as custodian between 19 April 2012 and 31 March 2015, issued BGL BNP Paribas with a court summons.

-At this stage, no provision has been set aside with respect to these cases, but the bank has decided to protect its interests in these proceedings by exercising the liability guarantee agreed as part of the acquisition.

-Moreover, the bank has decided to wind up these operations and has been obliged to terminate custody contracts and the associated banking relationships.
-As at 30 June 2021, no legal cases had been brought against the bank following these measures.
+After the acquisition and merger of ABN AMRO Bank (Luxembourg) S.A. in H2 2018, BNP Paribas Fortis' subsidiary BGL BNP Paribas S.A. integrated ABN AMRO Bank (Luxembourg) S.A.'s custodian operations.
+In the context of these operations, a fund, for which ABN AMRO Bank (Luxembourg) S.A. acted as custodian between 19 April 2012 and 31 March 2015, issued BGL BNP Paribas with a court summons.
+At this stage, no provision has been set aside with respect to this case, but BGL BNP Paribas has decided to protect its interests by exercising the liability guarantee agreed as part of the acquisition.
+Moreover, BGL BNP Paribas has decided to wind up these operations and has terminated custodian agreements together with the associated banking relationships.
+As per 31 December 2021, two legal cases have been brought against BGL BNP Paribas following these measures.

-6.b Business combinations and other changes of the consolidation scope
+6.b Business combinations and other changes of the consolidation scope bpost bank SA/NV